 Woods Edge Lavender at King Pine Farms

 We began our lavender journey in 2021, planting 75 lavender shrubs.
 Experimenting and learning about how lavender responds to Minnesota’s northern climate has been a ton of fun.
-Encouraged by the heartiness of the plants, and the beauty of the flowering stems, we now have 470 lavender shrubs in the ground!
+Encouraged by the heartiness of the plants, and the beauty of the flowering stems we continued to expand, and by 2024 we had 470 lavender shrubs in the ground!

 Our Lavender . . .